bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-18-newsletter.md

     The disclosure was made after Optech's usual news deadline, so we are only able to provide the above link in this week's newsletter.
-    We will provide a regular summary in next week's newsletter.
+    We will provide a regular summary in next week's newsletter. {% assign timestamp="1:09" %}

 - **Payments contingent on arbitrary computation:** Robin Linus [posted][linus post] to the Bitcoin-Dev mailing list a [paper][linus paper] he's